starkware-libs/cairo-docs/cairo-by-example/rust2cairo/src/hello/print/print_display/testcase_list.md

 # Testcase: List

-Implementing `fmt::Display` for a structure where the elements must each be handled sequentially is tricky.
-The problem is that each `write!` generates a `fmt::Result`.
-Proper handling of this requires dealing with _all_ the results.
-Cairo provides the `?` operator for exactly this purpose.

-> While the `?` operator is available in the language, it does not work inside loops.
-You can `break` with the `Err` value to exit the loop, and use the `?` operator on the returned value.
+Implementing `fmt::Display` for a structure where the elements must each be handled sequentially in Cairo is similar to [Rust](https://doc.rust-lang.org/rust-by-example/hello/print/print_display/testcase_list.html), except that the `?` operator does not work inside loops.
+Instead, you can `break` with the `Err` value to exit the loop, and use the `?` operator on the returned value:

 ```cairo
 {{#include ../../../../listings/hello/print/testcase_list/src/lib.cairo}}